faskai/amethyst/README.md

 ## Amethyst AI

 `Amethyst` is the first no-code, AI-native programming language and IDE.
-It's the simplest way to build apps and feels like talking to a human (AI).
+It's the simplest way to build apps and feels like talking to a human.
 We're taking "English is the next programming language" to its logical conclusion.

 This doc is a whitepaper and outlines the vision and specs.
 The code will follow soon.